 - Nate Diaz – UFC mixed martial artist

 Key Points on Plant-Based Protein Sources

-- High protein intake, specifically animal protein, has been linked to increased rates of cancer, diabetes and overall mortality while high plant protein intake has not
+- High animal protein, has been linked to increased rates of cancer, diabetes and overall mortality while vegan sources have not

 - Eat a lower protein diet during middle-age, followed by a moderate protein diet starting around age 65 in order to optimize your health-span